-The lodge is close to the well-known Battlefields' sites of Rorke's Drift and Isandlwana where the British were defeated by fiece Zulu warriors.
-The area is rich with monuments, museums, memorabilia and historical artifacts.
+The lodge is close to the well-known Battlefields' sites of Rorke's Drift and Isandlwana where the British were defeated by fierce Zulu warriors.
+This incredibly scenic area is rich with monuments, museums, memorabilia and historical artifacts.
 On the second day, you'll set off for a fascinating Battlefields half-day tour, choosing either the morning tour to Isandlwana or the afternoon tour to Rorke's Drift, both steeped in history.

 After breakfast, you'll set off to renowned Phinda Private Game Reserve, within easy striking distance of iSimangaliso/Greater St Lucia Wetland Park in northern KwaZulu-Natal and not far from the sub-tropical eastern seaboard.

 Phinda is famous for its plentiful wildlife, diverse habitats and superb choice of safari activities.
 It's more lush and green than many other South African game reserves by virtue of it being within the coastal rainfall region.
-It has seven distinct ecosystems which create a haven for a wide variety of wildlife, from the shy cheetah to the endangered black rhino and lesser-seen game like the tiny forest suni, one of the world's smallest antelope.
+This Big Five reserve has seven distinct ecosystems which create a haven for a wide variety of wildlife, from the beautiful cheetah to the endangered black rhino and lesser-seen game like the tiny forest suni, one of the world's smallest antelope.

 There are only six lodges in this 23,000-hectare wildlife haven and no day visitors are allowed, making for an unhurried, uncrowded safari experience in very scenic surrounds.
 You will spend two nights at either Phinda Mountain Lodge or Phinda Forest Lodge, including full board, soft drinks, local wines, spirits and beers, tea and coffee, emergency medical evacuation insurance, laundry and daily lodge activities.
-These include 2x-daily game drives in open 4WD safari vehicles, nature walks, excellent bird watching and riverboat cruises (seasonal).
+These include twice daily game drives in open 4x4 safari vehicles, nature walks, excellent bird watching and a variety of optional activities.

 After your final Phinda breakfast, you will make your way to the pickup point, where you will be met by staff from Thonga Beach Lodge, who will take you to the lodge.

-You' will spend three nights here in a forest room, including full board, tea and coffee and a range of selected activities.
-A pristine, underdeveloped beach on the Maputaland coast of KwaZulu-Natal, Mabibi is a subtropical ocean paradise.
+You will spend three nights here in a forest room, including full board, tea and coffee and a range of selected activities.
 A magical place of unspoiled beaches, coastal forests, grasslands and shimmering lakes, its crystal-clear, warm waters offer leisurely swimming, amazing snorkelling on beautiful coral reefs and spectacular scuba diving.

-Spend three nights in an ensuite forest room at Thonga Beach Lodge.
-Your stay includes accommodation, all meals, tea and coffee, as well as a selection of activities - explore rock pools, venture out in a sea kayak, go on guided walks through the magnificent coastal forests and discover the wealth of birds, insects and small creatures that inhabit this unspoiled coastline.
+Your stay includes accommodation, all meals, tea and coffee, as well as a selection of activities - explore rock pools, venture out on Sibaya Lake in a sea kayak, go on guided walks through the magnificent coastal forests and discover the wealth of birds, insects and small creatures that inhabit this unspoiled coastline.
 Visits to a local community village can also be arranged.

 After breakfast, you will be taken back to the central pick up point to collect your vehicle and make your way back to King Shaka International, a treasure-trove of new memories and experiences to take away with you.